 In the beginning there was the One creator.
 Such was his power that all he spoke and thought was Truth.
 When first he spoke he made a place of glory and a throne from which he could sit and view all of his creation.
 This place he named Heaven and his throne was called Order.
 The One spoke of a blue orb that rested on the arm of his throne.
 This orb he named Temporance and to it was given the power to control the flow of time.

 THE AGE OF ANGELS

 It was now that the One began to speak of new creations.
 Each one he created he gave a unique name and the twin gifts of life and free will.
-Each creation was created differently but to the whole he gave the name Angels.
-There were 21 Angels created and each was appointed to be the head of a divine precept.
+Each creation was created differently, but to the whole he gave the name Angels.
+There were 21 Angels created and each was appointed head of a divine precept.

 Each Angel was made to serve the One and to serve the creations that would come after.
 For the first time other voices were heard as they began to sing and praise the One.
 The Angels were: